Phurga/obsidian_vault/concepts/mite.md

 Mites and springtails are not [[ecosystem engineer]]: they cannot create pores in the soil but only use them as [[biotope|habitat]].
 They are classified as [[litter transformer]].

-Predatory mites feed of [[nematodes]] and other microarthropods.
+Predatory mites feed of [[nematode]] and other microarthropods.
 They in particular eat nematodes that feed on plant roots, and so predatory mites improve plant growth, and are used as [[bioaction]].
 Predatory mites generally regulate herbivorous fauna in the [[litter]].

 ![[FAO2020_Stateknowledge_mite.png|500]]